aspiers/openstack-summit-2016-austin-project-creation/markdown/intro.md

 <!-- .slide: data-state="normal" id="agenda-unique-value" -->
 ### What's unique?

-* OpenStack is a big ecosystem of projects.
+* OpenStack is a big ecosystem of projects
-* There are many issues, problems waiting to be solved.
+* There are many issues, problems waiting to be solved
-* There is a big room for various tools, libraries to solve some of these challenges.
+* There is a big room for various tools, libraries to solve some of these challenges
 * Todo ... add more?